xArcx/DevOpsTry/README.md

 ### Running the tests
 For doing tests on the developer modified code we , need to send it to the testing environment.These environments will be created using docker images.
 And we will automate this sending data from github developers branch to testing environment using Jenkins.

+3 jobs-
+  -Job1--> monitor the dev branch, when ever there is change, deploy it to testing docker environment.And after succesfull test, trigger Job3(Right now we dont have any tests, will add in future).
+  -Job2-->monitor the master branch, when ever there is changes, deploy it to production environment for client.
+  -Job3-->Merge dev and master brnach, after successfull test ,hence modifying master and thus triggering job2 again.

 #### Setting up jenkins and creating the Jobs/tasks.

 Currently we havent created the testing part, so it will be a manual check that if the site is working or not.